 4. Implement cloud solutions

 Many companies simply don’t have the resources to manage employee expenses, which is where cloud-based expense solutions can be useful.
 Employees can use cloud software for receipt scanning and can upload their expenses quickly and easily, rather than having to send them or hand them into the finance department.
 This can be much more efficient as it helps to ensure receipts and claims don’t get lost.
-It makes it easier for employees, as they don’t have to visit the office or pay the cost of postage for sending in claims.
+It makes it easier for employees, as they don’t have to visit the office or pay the cost of postage for sending in claims, for example after a business trip.
 The system can also automatically flag up any breaches of the company policy as the expenses are submitted.

 5. Prosecute offenders